 GOALS REPORTING METRICS YEAR 6 STUDIO OPERATIONS CARBON EMISSIONS All studios to achieve carbon neutral operations: 75% emission reduction before offsetting.
 Scope 1, 2 and 3 carbon emissions of Populous' operations where Scope 3 are Scope 1 and 2 emissions for any collaborating party or hired consultant.
-Brisbane, Sydney, Melbourne: Climate Active Carbon Neutral Standard All other studios: to be determined.
+Brisbane, Sydney, Melbourne: Climate Active Carbon Neutral Standard and currently, considering Mandatory Climate Reporting, as per legislation passed in Sept 2024.
+All other studios being calculated with SalesForce Net Zero Cloud.
 2030 7 STUDIO CONSUMABLE WASTE All studios to have zero consumable waste.
 Consumable waste which includes paper, food, plastic, general office waste and e-waste: by weight to landfill, by weight to recyclers.
 2030 8 STUDIO WATER USE All studios to have 50% reduction in potable water use for non-potable uses.
 Percentage litres/person/day based on billing information.
 2030 9 STUDIO WELLBEING All Populous studios to achieve WELL certification to address health and wellbeing of Populous employees and all individuals who use the space.
 WELL Certification for office spaces.
 2030